Ashar Aziz: Career

 In December 2012, Aziz stepped down as CEO and former McAfee CEO David DeWalt was appointed to the position.
 DeWalt was recruited in order to prepare the company for an initial public offering (IPO).
 The following year, FireEye raised an additional $50 million in venture capital, bringing its total funding to $85 million.
 In September 2013, FireEye went public, raising $300 million.
-Aziz's shares in FireEye skyrocketed as the company acquired an asset valuation of over US$1 billion.
-According to Forbes, he owned 11 million shares in the company and his personal net worth had increased to just over US$1 billion.
-However, the Business Insider explained the appreciation in Aziz's net worth was temporary due to the high fluctations in share prices, dropping his stake worth to under $1 billion once prices dropped.
+Aziz's shares in FireEye skyrocketed as the company acquired an asset valuation of over $1 billion.
+According to Forbes, he owned 11 million shares in the company and his personal net worth had increased to just over $1 billion.
+However, the Business Insider explained the appreciation in Aziz's net worth was temporary due to the high fluctuations in share prices, dropping his stake worth to under $1 billion once prices dropped.
 According to The Wall Street Journal, FireEye was the second-best performing firm in the U.S. that went public in 2013.
 Aziz was inducted into the Forbes' list of billionaires for 2014.

 As the inventor of FireEye's malware protection system, Aziz currently holds over 80 patents relating to various cybersecurity technologies, including in the fields of network security, cryptography, and data center virtualization.
 He is recognized as the technical visionary and pioneer behind FireEye's core technology.
 In August 2016, it was announced that Aziz had tendered his resignation from FireEye in order to spend more time with his family, and focus on solar energy distribution projects in developing countries.
 A partner of FireEye described the news as "disconcerting" for FireEye's future and its workforce, and predicted his exit would accelerate discussions on a potential sale of the company.
 However, a FireEye source dismissed this notion, stating the company would operate under its new CEO and continue to provide solutions using its multi-vector virtual execution (MVX) technology.
 The source also clarified that Aziz felt he was leaving the company in "good hands", and that he was still a shareholder in FireEye.